 Pain relief management plans are put in place to help you address the pain that you are personally experiencing.
 It’s not a good idea to expect that another’s pain management technique will stop your pain, although sometimes a quick fix may look awfully appealing.

 Self-medicating can be very dangerous.
 Treatments you should not be engaging in for pain relief include alcohol, drugs, tobacco, and food.
 All these do for you is to give you a false sense of comfort and control, nothing more.
 The use of illegal drugs is not only dangerous, but risky the longer you take them.
 The ability to become addicted can very high.
 Overeating is just as addictive, and just as unhealthful for your well-being.
-Instead of losing weight to help with your chronic pain, you’re putting on the pounds, which can only lead to feeling more pain.
+Instead of losing weight to help with your Complex Regional Pain Syndrome, you’re putting on the pounds, which can only lead to feeling more pain.

 Each of these substances feeds your body’s toxic responses.
 They don’t get to the root of the problem and they don’t solve the problem.
 Instead of working to attain a healthy state so that you can address the source of the pain, when you self-medicate, you are doing the opposite.
 Through self-medication, you seek a short-term solution that can aggravate and delay long-term healing.